stevencombs/retrocombs.github.io/_drafts/2016-07-24-chip-serial-connection-control.md

 	![Flashing the C.H.I.P.][image-3]

 	It will take awhile, so kick back and relax as you contemplate the wonderful things are are going to do with your $9 computer.
-* Once flashing is complete, unplug the chip from the USB cable.
+* Once flashing is complete, click the EXIT FLASHER button and unplug the chip from the USB cable.

+	![Flashing succesful][image-4]

 * Remove the jumper from pins REL and GND.
 * Reconnect the C.H.I.P. to the Mac again without the jumper.
 The C.H.I.P. will begin the boot process.